|Value||Eligibility||Open date||Close date|

 b.
 The Scholarship may also be utilised to attend and present at international conferences as part of an approved international visit.
 The Scholarship cannot however be utilised solely for the purpose of conference attendance.

 d.
-Progression is subject to passing the annual progress review.
+Progression is subject to passing the annual progress evaluation.

 e.
 Travel must be completed prior to the submission of the recipient’s thesis.
 Funding will no longer be available for use after thesis submission.